DaiJiChen/Redis/README.md

 `lrem value N` : delete a certain value for N times

-`ltrim key N N`: only reserve values from N1 to N2
+`ltrim key N1 N2`: only reserve values from N1 to N2

 `rpoplpush list1 list2`: rpop a element from list1 and lpush to list2